+I am an Assistant Professor of Maternal and Child Health at the University of South Florida College of Public Health.
+I am a medical anthropologist and ethnographic photographer by training.
 My research and teaching interests are broadly related to reproductive justice and health equity, gender and kinship, masculinities studies, political economy of health, critical global and public health, and ethnographic research design, methods, and ethics.

-The Entourage Lab.
+Current work: The Entourage Lab

 My doctoral project, funded by the NSF-GRFP and Fulbright-Hays DDRA, is an ethnography of the prenatal care roles of working-class men in Dakar, Senegal.
 Global health rhetoric about men as obstacles to women’s health have been used to justify a focus on initiatives to encourage their involvement in prenatal care and childrearing in novel but counter-productive ways.
 Building on the concept of absent-presence, my dissertation demonstrates that in these globalizing discourses and in Dakarois households, expectant fathers play simultaneously compelling and understudied roles in pregnancy, labor, and delivery.
 My approach brings men back into the analysis as gendered agents, opening new directions for an empirical study of pregnancy and birth outcomes in social and political-economic contexts.